fdschneider/oldwebsite/blog/_posts/2013-12-17-version_control.md

 layout: posts
 title: Quality control in computational ecology
 categories: computer, practice, science
----
+author: Flo Schneider

-In ecology and biology in general, computational methods are omnipresent nowadays.
+teaser: In ecology and biology in general, computational methods are omnipresent nowadays.
 Still, few biologists do have a professional training in programming.
 Our standards are quite far from what is considered good practice in computer science and informatics.
+---

-Triggered by a workshop on ["what makes good code good" with Mike Jackson on the INTECOL 2013](http://www.software.ac.uk/blog/2013-08-23-what-makes-good-code-good-intecol13) and an unpleasent revelation of errors in one of my own projects, I started investigating options for quality control in computational ecology.
+Triggered by a workshop on ["what makes good code good" with Mike Jackson at the INTECOL 2013](http://www.software.ac.uk/blog/2013-08-23-what-makes-good-code-good-intecol13) and an unpleasent revelation of errors in one of my own projects, I started investigating options for quality control in computational ecology.

 Recently, the issue is hotly debated in the scientific community.
 In June 2013, [Carl Boettiger](http://carlboettiger.info/2013/07/09/reviewing-software-revisited.html) initiated a discussion on his blog on how scientific software should be reviewed.
 It made it into [scientific journals](http://www.nature.com/news/mozilla-plan-seeks-to-debug-scientific-code-1.13812) and prompted an initiative by the [Mozilla Science Lab](https://wiki.mozilla.org/ScienceLab) that aims on installing a review platform for scientific code.